michaelelkabas/CryptoClustering/README.md

-# Crypto_Clustering-challenge
-In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 # Crypto Clustering Challenge

 This project is a challenge to use unsupervised learning techniques to cluster cryptocurrencies based on their 24-hour and 7-day price changes.
 The goal is to identify patterns and group similar cryptocurrencies together.